benroberts999/ampsci/README.md

 # Relativistic, self-consistent atomic structure code.

-Solves the Dirac equation for atomic systems using the Hartree-Fock method.
+Solves the Dirac equation for atomic systems using the Hartree-Fock and second-order correlation potential method.
 Fully relativistic, includes finite-nuclear size, can solve for continuum states (energy normalisation), and can include QED corrections via the Ginges-Flambaum radiative potential method.
 Calculates ionisation cross sections with high values for energy/momentum transfer.